specless/qit/README.md

   		"modifiers": ["sp-color-base", "sp-color-contrast", "sp-color-muted"] // array of modifier classes that show ways in which this component can be modified
   	}
   ],
-  "scss": ["display.scss", "alignment.scss"], // array of scss files to import to the compiled SCSS output "markdown": "index.md" // Markdown file that will compile at the top of this component's article entry }
+  "scss": ["display.scss", "alignment.scss"], // array of scss files to import to the compiled SCSS output.
+Scss files should be housed in the same directory as the component and all paths are relative to that directory.
+  "markdown": "index.md" // Markdown file that will compile at the top of this component's article entry.
+Markdown files should be housed in the same directory as the component and all paths are relative to that directory.
+}
 ```